-Rub inside of a small, 2-quart Dutch oven with the cut garlic, then add the wine, brandy, and lemon juice.
+Rub the inside of a small, 2-quart Dutch oven with the cut garlic, then add the wine, brandy, and lemon juice.
 Place over medium heat until the liquid reaches 135°F, or it just begins to steam.

 While the liquid is heating, thoroughly toss the cheeses together in a large bowl with the cornstarch and white pepper.